WLAN-Pi/wlanpi-documentation/docs/pkg_analysis_extcap.md

 # extcap

 The [extcap project][extcap-github-mac] was originally created by Adrian Granados.

-It is a wrapper around the SSHDump feature provided in Wireshark 3.x.
-The extcap feature is not actualy a package on the WLAN Pi, but allows the WLAN Pi to be used as a remote capture device using Wireshark.
-It allows the configuration of the WLAN Pi device via the Wireshark GUI to start a wireless frame capure.
+The utility is a wrapper around the SSHDump feature provided in Wireshark 3.x.
+Extcap feature is not actually a package on the WLAN Pi, but is an external utility that allows the WLAN Pi to be used as a remote capture device using Wireshark.
+It needs to be installed on the laptop where Wirehsrk is installed.
+It also provides additional options within Wireshark to allow the configuration of the WLAN Pi device to start a remote wireless frame capure.

 <div style="float: center;">
 ![extcap](images/extcap_win.jpg)